SS City of Midland 41: Barge conversion

 By the mid-1970s, the C&O was seeking to abandon its car ferry routes.
 Many of the older ferries, including Pere Marquette 21 and Pere Marquette 22, were retired and sold for scrap, leaving only Spartan, Badger, and City of Midland 41 as the last three ferries operating.
 In 1979 Spartan was laid up at Ludington, leaving only two ferries still in operation.

 In 1983, the C&O completed the abandonment of its car ferry routes and the three vessels were purchased by Glen Bowden and George Towns, who formed the Michigan-Wisconsin Transportation Company (M-WT).
 This venture, while keeping the ferries running, was doomed to fail almost from the start.
 Increased labor costs, combined with improved rail and highway routes through Chicago, rendered the ferries obsolete.
 In 1987, USCG inspections showed that the boiler mounts on City of Midland 41 had deteriorated and needed replacement, however these repairs were waived for a year.

 Rather than losing the only ferry in service (Badger had been laid up in 1984), M-WT opted to refurbish Badger, and in 1988 City of Midland 41 made her last voyage in November of that year.
 She was laid-up in Ludington's No. 21/2 slip.
 She sat rusting in the harbor for nine years before her fate was decided.
 After a 47-year career in which she carried approximately 1 million railroad cars and sailed 3.5 million miles, it was determined that City of Midland 41 would be converted to a barge.
-She was towed out of Ludington harbor on October 1, 1997, and had her superstructure reduced on November 7.
+She was towed out of Ludington harbor on October 1, 1997, and had her superstructure reduced in Muskegon by November 7.

 City of Midland 41 is now operating as the deck barge Pere Marquette 41, that makes its home port at Ludington.
 The barge is part of an integrated tug/barge pair with the historic tugboat MT Undaunted.
 The tug is almost as old as the ferry, built for the United States Navy as ATA 199 in 1944.
 The tug was renamed Undaunted when it worked for the National Oceanic and Atmospheric Administration briefly in 1963 before serving at the U.S. Merchant Marine Academy until 1993.
 From 1993 until 1998, the tug worked on the Great Lakes as Krystal K. before being renamed Undaunted and altered for integrated tug work.
 A man died in an accident on the barge in November 2013.